Easy South African Chicken Stew

 There are so many delicious South African chicken recipes, but a stew holds a special place in my heart.
 It’s something we ate a lot growing up, and was also one of the first things I learned how to cook.

-In fact, I could say that the chicken potato stew in its various forms actually taught me how to cook.
+In fact, I could say that this South African chicken stew in its various forms actually taught me how to cook.
 It’s easy; it’s adaptable.

 It’s decidedly unfussy.